LekoArts/gatsby-starter-portfolio-emma/README.md

 - Configurable
     - Use the SiteConfig.js to easily change the most important information
     - Easily change the font
+- Automatic colors for your projects (with the help of [vibrant.js](https://jariz.github.io/vibrant.js/))
 - Projects in Markdown
 - Google Analytics Support
 - SEO